d-eathrow/anonymousland/_items/Another guide.md

 1. Each username, email, and other will be completely random
 2. Each alias will have its own email, username, etc.

+We can generate an alias by thinking of a random word / phrase but this method could eventually compromise you if you keep choosing references from Star Trek.

 If you are using QubesOS, we are able to utilize compartmentalization heavily in this instance.
 We will start off by creating multiple qubes for our setup.